-- · Official application (Apply online at www.saintpeters.edu or request an application by phone or mail). - · Official transcripts evidencing conferral of a Master's Degree with minimum of 3.0 GPA. - Official transcripts from all previously attended post-secondary institutions. - Official GRE or MAT scores taken within the last five (5) years. - Three (3) letters of recommendation attesting to the applicant's potential for success in doctoral studies. - Essay discussing your professional goals in relation to achieving the Ed.D. at Saint Peter's University (500-1,000 words). - · Current resume. - Research based document, scholastic article, a paper written for class as publication. - · A personal interview may be requested.
+- Official application (Apply online at www.saintpeters.edu or request an application by phone or mail). - Official transcripts evidencing conferral of a Master's Degree with minimum of 3.0 GPA. - Official transcripts from all previously attended post-secondary institutions. - Three (3) letters of recommendation attesting to the applicant's potential for success in doctoral studies. - Essay discussing your professional goals in relation to achieving the Ed.D. at Saint Peter's University (500-1,000 words). - · Current resume. - Writing sample Research based document, scholastic article, a paper written for class or work purposes. - A personal interview may be requested.